Key Takeaway

 - GI effects: Semaglutide commonly causes nausea, and Adderall can also cause stomach discomfort and decreased appetite that leads to skipped meals.
 Combined GI effects may be more pronounced.

 - Absorption: Because semaglutide slows gastric emptying, the absorption timing of oral Adderall could theoretically be affected.
-This may alter how quickly Adderall takes effect, though the clinical significance of this has not been formally studied.
+This may alter how quickly Adderall takes effect, though the clinical significance of this hasn't been formally studied.

 Safety Considerations